mzareefmustafa/olist-sql-analytics/README.md

 ## 🚀 What This Project Shows

 - Real-world relational data analysis using SQL
-- Designing and working with an explicit analytical grain
+- Designing and enforcing a clear analytical grain
 - Building reusable base datasets with joins
-- Data quality validation before analysis
+- Performing data quality checks before analysis
 - Time-based feature engineering
 - Aggregations, window functions, and ranking logic
+- Exporting SQL outputs for reporting and visualization
-- Translating raw SQL output into business insights
+- Translating raw query results into business insights

 This project emphasizes **analysis correctness, structure, and reasoning**, rather than visualization.